cycomachead/thesis/contents/implementation.md

 The one benefit of these problems was that it forced the development of the autograder into two components: A JS interface to edX, and a "dumb" client-side component that sits on top of Snap<em>!</em>.
 This distinction was helpful when adapting the autograder to work with the new web application.

 perhaps most importantly: the grading system could only work with edX.
 CS10 uses Canvas {{ "canvas" | cite }} as it's LMS, and many high schools use different systems.
-The need to build a custom solution for every platform would be prohibitively expensive. → LTI
+The need to build a custom solution for every platform would be prohibitively expensive.
+Fortunately, the

 ## Basic Architecture
-* Rails
-* Postgres
-* Snap<em>!</em>
+λ is primarily a Ruby on Rails "ROR" {{ "ror" | cite }} web application

 ## LTI & User Accounts